 Step 1 – Prep

 First, preheat your oven to 350 degrees F (177 degrees C).
-Spray your 9×13 inch pan with non-stick cooking spray or line with parchment paper.
+Spray your 9×13-inch pan with non-stick cooking spray, or line it with parchment paper.

 Step 2 – Mix Dry Ingredients